common-workflow-language/cwlprov/prov.md

 ## Directories

 A [CWL Directory](https://www.commonwl.org/v1.0/CommandLineTool.html#Directory)
-represent an unordered collection of named files or directories.
+represent a collection of named files or directories.

 In CWLProv a directory is represented as a [PROV Dictionary](https://www.w3.org/TR/prov-dictionary/) of type `ro:Folder` using the relative filenames as keys to [CWL Files](#Files).